-Bariatric surgery is surgery that affects your stomach and how you digest food.
-It's designed to make your stomach much smaller, which causes you to feel full after eating only a small amount of food.
-You eat less food and absorb fewer calories after bariatric surgery.
+Bariatric surgery is surgery that affects the stomach and how food is digested.
+It is designed to make the stomach much smaller, which causes the person to feel full after eating only a small amount of food.

 What are the types of bariatric surgery?

-The most common types in Australia are lap band surgery (called gastric banding), gastric bypass and gastric sleeve surgery.
-The surgery is usually done as a keyhole procedure, in which there are a number of small cuts in your tummy.
+The most common types in Australia are lap band surgery (called gastric banding), gastric bypass (called Roux-en-Y gastric bypass) and gastric sleeve surgery (called sleeve gastrectomy).
+The surgery is usually done as a keyhole procedure, in which there are a number of small cuts in the abdomen.
 But sometimes, open surgery with larger cuts is needed.

 In lap band surgery, an adjustable ring is put around the top part of the stomach to create a very small pouch that increases the time food remains in the top part of the stomach.

-In gastric sleeve surgery, most of the stomach is removed, including the part that makes a hormone which makes you feel hungry.
+In gastric sleeve surgery, most of the stomach is removed, including the part that makes a hormone that creates hunger.

 Most people lose weight for 1 to 2 years after gastric bypass or gastric sleeve surgery, then they stop losing weight.
 With lap band surgery, the process takes longer.